supercollider/supercollider/README_WINDOWS.md

 ### Building without vcpkg

 Instead of using `vcpkg`, `libsndfile` and `fftw` may be installed manually.
+Using `vcpkg` is still recommended though.

-`Portaudio` may be built from the source included with SuperCollider.
+There's no straightforward way of installing `readline` dependency manually, so you need to use `vcpkg` to keep interactive sclang command prompt functionality.

-*Note:* there's no straightforward way of installing `readline` dependency manually, so you need to use `vcpkg` to keep interactive sclang command prompt functionality.
+When not using vcpkg, `portaudio` will be built from the source included with SuperCollider.

 In order to build without vcpkg, make sure the `VCPKG_ROOT` environment variable is not set.
-Using `vcpkg` is still recommended.

-SuperCollider's cmake scripts will find libsndfile and fftw installed in dedicated folders in Program Files.
+SuperCollider's cmake scripts will find `libsndfile` and `fftw` installed in dedicated folders in Program Files.
 **[Libsndfile][libsndfile]** can be downloaded and copied into `C:\Program Files\libsndfile`.

 When not using vcpkg, a bundled version of `portaudio` will be used.